dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 ### Grafana

 Volume visibility is provided through the karavi-topology service and Grafana.
 This service exposes an endpoint that can be consumed by Grafana to display CSI driver provisioned volume characteristics correlated with volumes on the storage system.
-The [topology Grafana dashboard](../grafana/dashboards/dashboards) requires the following version of Grafana deployed in the k8s cluster.
+The [topology Grafana dashboard](../grafana/dashboards/dashboards) requires the following version of Grafana deployed in the k8s cluster running the karavi-topology service.

 | Supported Version | Image                   | Helm Chart                                                |